HTMwiki/htmwiki/README.md

 # HTMwiki
 A simple wiki farm that allows wiki creations using HTML files.
-Request your wiki at the Pull requests tab in this repository.
+Request your wiki at the Issues tab in this repository.